stu-ba/yap-3-user-guide/markdown.md

 <a name="code"></a>
 ### Code

-Large blocks of codes start and end with three backticks ```.
+Large blocks of codes start and end with three back-ticks ```.

 ```
 #!/bin/sh
 echo "Hello world"
 ```

-Or with syntax higlighting for shell.
+Or with syntax highlighting for shell.

 ```shell
 #!/bin/sh